 People reach out directly to me.
 It has removed those not-so-obvious barriers.
 Everything has gotten flat and virtual.
 Our all-company meeting every two weeks is now entirely virtual, which makes it much easier to employ flex-working in a virtual environment.

 Hsuan: I’m a big advocate of finding the right balance in hybrid (working models).
 The key to maximising both in-person and remote is to identify what works well virtually, what works well in-person, and how you can encourage tapping into those when you need to get the most out of each experience.

 My team goes into the office for planning because it is more efficient than a virtual meeting.
 However, some social interactions are also hard to replicate virtually.
-In virtual happy hours, when one person's talking at a time and everyone's listening, that's not really a happy hour!
-Another great example was our year-end party, our first time in two years.
-We flew people in from across the country because there's no substitute for a real party in person!
+In virtual happy hours, when one person’s talking at a time and everyone’s listening, that’s not a happy hour!
+Another great example was our year-end party, the first time in two years.
+We flew people in from across the country because there’s no substitute for a real party in person!

 COS Asia: Do you have a special tool to gauge stress in working from home?

 Hsuan: At Mixpanel, we now have audio learning and development programmes where you just listen while you go for a walk.
 We’ve encouraged people to do meetings on a telephone call aside from Zoom.
 Some of my calls every day are on my telephone so I can go for a walk.
 I don’t need to be in front of my computer.
 Sometimes, changing the environment gives a different perspective.

 The Great Resignation: It’s not just about the money